capactio/capact/docs/proposal/20201102-typinstances-flow.md

 Specifying optional input TypeInstance on Implementation, cause that user is able to discover and pass optional TypeInstance only during the render process of a specific Implementation.

-We also need to take into account that the action developer should be able to handle optional TypeInstances and if a given TypeInstance is available then skip a given step(s).
+We also need to take into account that the Action developer should be able to handle optional TypeInstances and if a given TypeInstance is available then skip a given step(s).

 ####  Suggested solution